Manfred Kohrs: Biographical and career information

-Kohrs was born in 1957 and grew up in Hanover, West Germany; from 1968 to 1974 he plays Rugby in Hanover-List.
-From 1971 to 1973 he trained as a mechanic at the Deutsche Grammophon Gesellschaft and subsequently completed his military service at the Aufklärungsgeschwader 51 of the German Air Force.
+Kohrs was born in 1957 and grew up in Hanover, West Germany; from 1968 to 1974 he played Rugby in Hanover-List.
+From 1971 to 1973, he trained as a mechanic at the Deutsche Grammophon Gesellschaft.

 At the age of twelve he purchased his first tattoo and in 1975 he was tattooed by Herbert Hoffmann.
 The integrated nationally recognized tattoo artist Horst Streckenbach took Kohrs in 1975 as a master student.
 In 1976, he began tattooing professionally.
-In 1977 he opened his own studio in Hanover.
+In 1977, he opened his own studio in Hanover.